BettercareHealth/bettercare/maternal-care/test-9.md

 	1. The mouth and then the nose of all infants should be suctioned after delivery of the head but before the shoulders are delivered.
 	1. Only infants with meconium-stained liquor should have their nose and then their mouth suctioned after delivery of the head but before the shoulders are delivered.
 	1. Only preterm infants should be routinely suctioned at delivery as they have an increased risk of respiratory distress after birth.
-	1. Infants with clear liquor need not be routinely suctioned after delivery unless they fail to breathe spontaneously.
+	1. All infants need not be routinely suctioned after delivery unless they fail to breathe spontaneously.